-Entex PSE controlled-release capsules is used for:
+Entex PSE controlled-release capsules are used for:

 Relieving congestion, cough, and throat and airway irritation due to colds, flu, or hay fever.
 It may also be used for other conditions as determined by your doctor.

-Entex PSE controlled-release capsules is a decongestant and expectorant combination.
+Entex PSE controlled-release capsules are a decongestant and expectorant combination.
 It works by constricting blood vessels, reducing swelling in the nasal passages, and thinning and loosening mucus in the airway.
 This allows you to breathe more easily and makes coughs more productive.

 Do NOT use Entex PSE controlled-release capsules if: